If you purchase through links on this page, we may earn an affiliate commission - full affiliate disclosure.

 4. Camera (Optional—Your Phone Might Be Enough)

-For video: Your phone camera is absolutely good enough for most content.
+Modern smartphones take remarkably good photos and video.
+Your phone camera is good enough for most content.

 Only buy a dedicated camera if: